EXISTING NATURAL GAS NETWORK

 Transporting liquefied natural gas means that North American markets now have access to the formerly “stranded” natural gas reserves of countries like Trinidad & Tobago, Russia, Qatar, etc.

-During 2014, there are several proposed projects in the region to export LNG to world markets.
-In Nova Scotia, three projects are contemplated, in New Brunswick there is the potential to add export capability to the Canaport LNG facility, and in Maine, Downeast LNG has expressed interest in permitting for an export facility on the Passamaquoddy Bay.
+There has been several proposed projects in the region to export LNG to world markets.
+In Nova Scotia, three projects are contemplated, in New Brunswick there was a potential to add export capability to the Canaport LNG facility, and in Maine, Downeast LNG expressed interest in permitting for an export facility on the Passamaquoddy Bay.

 Natural gas is also transported as compressed natural gas (CNG).
 The transportation of CNG requires the use of pressure vessels which have been designed specifically for this purpose.